Judiciary of India: E-Courts Mission Mode Project

-The E-courts project was established in 2005.
-All courts were to get computerised.
-As per the project in 2008, all the District courts were initialised under the project.
-In 2010, all District courts were computerised.
+The E-courts project was established in 2005 to digitize the courts.
+In 2008, all the District Courts were initialised under the project.
+In 2010, all District Courts were computerised.
 Digital services began in the Supreme Court in June 2011.
-The case lists and the judgements of most district courts were available Data is updated daily.
+The case lists and the judgements of most District Courts were available Data is updated daily.
 Most District and Taluka Courts in the country are computerised.
 Cause list of each of the Court are available.

 Judicial service centres are available for all courts.
 The public assess case status, stage and next hearing dates.